HansGrundig/ROB-Cocktailsort/README.md

 ## Further Improvements
 - programm other Sorting Algorithems
-- print the values of the represented colour in console
+- print the values of the represented colour to console

 ## Sources
 img 1: https://de.vecteezy.com/png/19613611-cocktail-png-grafik-clipart-design